connorferster/forallpeople/README.md

 ## Calculations with "empirical" formulas (dimensionally inconsistent formulas)

 It is not uncommon for engineering formulas to use formulas whose dimensions seem to magically appear on their own.
-The kinds of formulae are compatible with `forallpeople` if the "hidden dimensons" are recognized and accounted for by the user.
+The kinds of formulae are compatible with `forallpeople` if the "hidden dimensions" are recognized and accounted for by the user.

 Example: in the Canadian concrete design code it is recognized that the `sqrt(MPa)` results in units of `MPa` instead of `MPa⁰'⁵`.
 To compensate for this, because `forallpeople` requires units to dimensionally consistent, we have to multiply our result by `1 * MPa⁰'⁵`.